noobpoodle/Lampp-php-switcher/README.md

 # Lampp-php-switcher
 Lampp php versioning by installing Multiple Versions to pull binaries into master /opt/lampp/bin

+# What we're doing
+We will be manually shutting down lampp below, manually naming a master lampp dir, allowing the new directory to setup

+Then we use the lampp copier script, the lampp switcher script, and manually update configuration

+After this all PHP modules will be copied and named in master dir, including modules, and then we set back to default name

 # Begin by shutdown
 End and (ie sudo killall httpd) shut down running Apache, Proftpd, and Mysql and xampp executable.